 Another round of foster care for Marilyn Monroe

 With her mother institutionalized, Monroe’s care was passed onto Gladys’ friend, Grace McKee.
 McKee, however, didn’t have time to care for the child, as she had three of her own, and had a judge approve Monroe’s “half orphan” status.
 This allowed her to live with different caregivers while still being under McKee’s guardianship.
-This is where Monroe experienced sexual abuse.
+This is where Monroe experienced abuse.

 In 1942, at just 16 years old, Monroe married for the first time.
 She wed James Dougherty, but the marriage only lasted four years.
 The same year her daughter married, Gladys was released from the hospital and married an already-wed man.

 When Monroe tried to tell her mother of his existing marriage, her mother became suspicious, saying, “That’s how much [Norma Jeane] hates me.
 She’ll do anything to ruin my life because she still believes I ruined hers.”
 That’s where Gladys was wrong.
 Monroe’s life wasn’t ruined – her career was actually starting to take off.